Particular/docs.particular.net/nservicebus/upgrades/absdatabus-3to4.md

 ## Move to .NET 4.7.2

-The minimum .NET Framework version for version 4 is [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472).
+The minimum .NET Framework version for NServiceBus.DataBus.AzureBlobStorage version 4 is [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472).

-**All projects must be updated to .NET Framework 4.7.2 before upgrading to Azure Blob Storage Databus version 4.**
+**All projects must be updated to .NET Framework 4.7.2 before upgrading to Azure Blob Storage Data Bus version 4.**

 It is recommended to update to .NET Framework 4.7.2 and perform a full migration to production **before** updating to version 4.
 This will isolate any issues that may occur.